randolf.ca

 std::string | get_ascii_map (int len=65, const std::string u="|", const std::string a=".") noexcept |

-Obtains a one-line ASCII depiction of a map of the ring buffer's memory usage, wherein the utilized and available portions are represented by the | (pipe) and '.' (period) characters, respectively (these characters are configurable and can include multiple characters, which is particularly useful for text-mode console output in a Linux shell in which ANSI codes may be used to present these characters in different colours). | |
+Obtains a one-line ASCII art depiction of a map of the ring buffer's memory usage, wherein the utilized and available portions are represented by the | (pipe) and . (period) characters, respectively.
+These characters are configurable and may each contain more than one character, which is particularly useful for text-mode console output in a typical Linux shell in which ANSI or AVATAR codes may be used to present these characters or sequences in different colours, although there may be other uses for this too. | |

 size_t | get_available () noexcept |